Arvid Boecker: Artistic work

 Boecker assimilates all these impulses and experiences in his works: "Was ich auf meinen Bildern male, sind Erinnerungen" (in English: "What I paint in my canvases are memories") However, not memories in the sense of landscape pictures, but memories that every artist carries with him unconsciously or consciously and that influence his art.
-The long duration of the creation of his artworks allows Arvid Boecker a kind of meditative approach.
-In the months until the completion of a work he can reflect extensively on the effects of the application of paint, he can put his piece away for a while and continue to work on another, he can constantly look at and work on the canvases with squeegees and spatulas until they reflect exactly the expression he wants to achieve.
-Viewed from a distance, they sometimes almost look like monochrome works and only when one goes closer one recognizes the multitude of different layers that the artist realized in the work.
-Thus, not only does the production of his art take a lot of time, but the viewer is also required to take his time to perceive all aspects of the works: "Boeckers Werke strahlen Ruhe und Kraft aus – und auch wenn er bewusst jeden Anschein alles Bildhaften vermeidet, bieten sie dennoch eine Projektionsfläche für eine Vielzahl an Assoziationen." (in English: "Boeckers' works radiate calmness and strength – and even if he consciously avoids any appearance of anything pictorial, they nevertheless offer a projection screen for a multitude of associations."
+Arvid Boecker takes meditative approach due to the long time taken in creating his artworks.
+In the months until the completion of a work he can reflect extensively on the effects of the application of paint.
+He can put his piece away for a while and continue to work on another.
+Boecker can constantly look at and work on the canvases with squeegees and spatulas until they express exactly what he wants to achieve.
+Viewed from a distance they sometimes look like monochromes, but when viewed closely one sees the multitude of different layers in the paintings.
+Not only is the production of his art time consuming, but the viewer must take the time to perceive all aspects of the paintings: "Boeckers Werke strahlen Ruhe und Kraft aus – und auch wenn er bewusst jeden Anschein alles Bildhaften vermeidet, bieten sie dennoch eine Projektionsfläche für eine Vielzahl an Assoziationen." (in English: "Boeckers' works radiate calmness and strength – and even if he consciously avoids any appearance of anything pictorial, they nevertheless offer a projection screen for a multitude of associations."